 Everyone loves enjoying their pool during the summertime.
-But when the warm weather disappears, and the leaves begin to change, many pool owners struggle to determine how best to manage their pool during the cold winter season.
+But when the warm weather disappears and the leaves begin to change, many pool owners struggle to determine how best to manage their pool during the cold winter season.

 Winterizing your pool often involves torn pool covers and structural damage from ice and snow accumulation.
 But it doesn’t have to.
-Savvy pool owners can save themselves from the typical winter horrors stories with a straightforward solution, using a pool air pillow with your winter cover.
+Savvy pool owners can save themselves from the typical winter horror stories with a straightforward solution, using a pool air pillow with your winter cover.

 What is a Pool Pillow, and What Does It Do?